KCGD/openSourceSpidermanMeme/README.md

 ```
 ## Build the meme

-Clone the repository and load the meme
+Clone the repository and load the meme into gimp
 ```bash
 git clone https://github.com/KCGD/openSourceSpidermanMeme.git
 cd openSourceSpidermanMeme